regulaforensics/DocumentReader-Android/README.md

 6. You placed the license into the correct folder (`DocumentReader-sample/app/src/main/res/raw`) as described in [How to build demo application](#how-to-build-demo-application).

 ## Documentation
-You can find documentation on API [here](https://docs.regulaforensics.com/android).
+The documentation on the SDK can be found [here](https://docs.regulaforensics.com/android).

 ## Additional information
-If you have any technical questions, feel free to [contact](mailto:android.support@regulaforensics.com) us or create an issue [here](https://github.com/regulaforensics/DocumentReader-Android/issues).
+If you have any technical questions or suggestions, feel free to [contact](mailto:android.support@regulaforensics.com) us or create an issue [here](https://github.com/regulaforensics/DocumentReader-Android/issues).

-To use our SDK in your own app you need to [purchase](https://pipedrivewebforms.com/form/5f1d771cbe4f844a1f78f8a06fbf94361841159) a commercial license.
+To use our SDK in your own app you have to [purchase](https://pipedrivewebforms.com/form/5f1d771cbe4f844a1f78f8a06fbf94361841159) a commercial license.